aischlena/mlinvitrotox-tutorial/README.md

 All the commands can also be run with `mlinvitrotox` instead `itox`.

+MLinvitroTox will work with SIRIUS output up to [v5.8.6](https://github.com/bright-giant/sirius/releases/tag/v5.8.6), but not the latest release v6.0.4 (work in progress).

 ## References
 - Arturi et al. (2024) "MLinvitroTox reloaded for high-throughput hazard-based prioritization of HRMS data."
 (In preparation).